kunal-go/email-engine-backend/README.md

 ## Features

 - Email client where you can link your multiple email accounts and view all your emails in one place.
-- Right now, only Microsoft Outlook is supported.
+- Right now, only Microsoft Outlook is supported with Microsoft OAuth2.0 authentication.
+- Leveraging Microsoft Graph API to fetch email data.
+- Elasticsearch is used as the local database to store email data.

+## Limitations

+- To link account through Microsoft OAuth2.0, you need to have a active Microsoft Office 365 subscription.

 ## Setup and Installation